-AD7853/AD7853L to 68HC11/16/L11/PIC16C42 Interface Figure 46 shows the AD7853/AD7853L SPI/QSPI interface to the 68HC11/16/L11/PIC16C42.
-The 68L11 is for interfacing to the AD7853/AD7853L when the supply is at 3 V. The SYNC line is not used and is tied to DGND.
-The μController is configured as the master, by setting the MSTR bit in the SPCR to 1, and thus provides the serial clock on the SCK pin.
-For all the μ Controllers, the CPOL bit is set to 1 and for the 68HC11/16/ L11, the CPHA bit is set to 1.
-The CLKIN and CONVST signals can be supplied from the μController or from separate sources.
-The BUSY signal can be used as an interrupt to tell the μController when the conversion is finished, then the reading and writing can take place.
+AD7858/AD7858L to 68HC11/16/L11/PIC16C42 Interface Figure 38 shows the AD7858/AD7858L SPI/QSPI interface to the 68HC11/16/L11/PIC16C42.
+The 68L11 is for interfacing to the AD7858/AD7858L when the supply is 3 V. The AD7858/ AD7858L is in Interface Mode 2.
+The SYNC line is not used and is tied to DGND.
+The μ Controller is configured as the master, by setting the MSTR bit in the SPCR to 1, and provides the serial clock on the SCK pin.
+For all the μ Controllers the CPOL bit is set to 1 and for the 68HC11/16/L11 the CPHA bit is set to 1.
+The CLKIN and CONVST signals can be supplied from the μ Controller or from separate sources.
+The BUSY signal can be used as an interrupt to tell the μ Controller when the conversion is finished, then the reading and writing can take place.
 If required the reading and writing can take place during conversion and there will be no need for the BUSY signal in this case.

+For the 68HC16 the word length should be set to 16 bits, and the \overline{SS} line should be tied to the \overline{SYNC} pin for the QSPI interface.
+The micro-sequencer and RAM associated with the 68HC16 QSPI port can be used to perform a number of read and write operations, and store the conversion results in memory, independent of the CPU.
+This is especially useful when reading the conversion results from all eight channels consecutively.
+The command section of the QSPI port RAM would be programmed to perform a conversion on one channel, read the conversion result, perform a conversion on the next channel, read the conversion result, and so on until all eight conversion results are stored into the QSPI RAM.

-For no writing to the part then the DIN pin can be tied permanently low.
-For the 68HC16 and the QSPI interface the SM2 pin should be tied high and the \overline{SS} line tied to the SYNC pin.
-The microsequencer on the 68HC16 QSPI port can be used for performing a number of read and write operations independent of the CPU and storing the conversion results in memory without taxing the CPU.
-The typical sequence of events would be writing to the control register via the DIN line setting a conversion start and at the same time reading data from the previous conversion on the DOUT line, wait for the conversion to be finished (4.5 μs with 4 MHz CLKIN), and then repeat the sequence.
-The maximum serial frequency will be determined by the data access and hold times of the μ Controllers and the AD7853/AD7853L.
+A typical sequence of events would be to write to the control register via the DIN line setting a conversion start and at the same time reading data from the previous conversion on the DOUT line (both the read and write operations would each be two 8-bit operations, one 16-bit operation for the 68HC16), wait for the conversion to be finished (= $4.6 \,\mu s$ for AD7858 with 4 MHz CLKIN), and then repeat the sequence.
+The maximum serial frequency will be determined by the data access and hold times of the μ Controllers and the AD7858/AD7858L.